PythonixCoders/PyWeek29/README.md

 ## Content

 One of the most important thing missing is a way to select the levels.
-I you quit the game and want to start at a certain level, just pass the number of the level to the command line.
+If you quit the game and want to start at a certain level, just pass the number of the level to the command line.
 For instance: